aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/properties/_index.md

 Project project = new Project(dataDir + "project.xml");
 ```

-## Step 4: Iterate Through Calendars and Display Working Hours
+## Iterate Through Calendars Java
 Now we loop through every calendar, print its unique identifier, name, base calendar, and the working hours for each day type.
-This demonstrates **how to set project calendar** values and also how to **display calendar working hours**.
+This demonstrates **how to set project calendar java** values and also how to **display calendar working hours**.

 ```java
 for (Calendar cal : project.getCalendars()) {